avirakesh/bedside-pi/README.md

 ![alt-tag](screenshot/img.png)

-** UPDATE: bedside-pi has been updated to use NodeJS with SocketsIO rather than Apache with long polling.
+**UPDATE: bedside-pi has been updated to use [Node.js](https://nodejs.org/en/) with [Socket.io](http://socket.io/) rather than Apache with long polling.
 However, you can still access the [Apache Version](https://github.com/avirakesh/bedside-pi/tree/master)**

 ## General Info
 BedSide Pi provides information at a glance.
 Just a glance at the screen will tell you the most vital information.
 - Time (Who would've thunk?)
 - Current Weather (Optional)
 - Current Notifications (Optional) **(Android Only)** (Requires [BedSide Pi Companion app](https://play.google.com/store/apps/details?id=com.highonh2o.tabletoppi))
+  - iOS version is in works!

 ### Requirements
 BedSide Pi requires a bare minimum of
-- Raspberry Pi (Tested on Model 3, your mileage may vary), or any other web server.
+- Raspberry Pi (Tested on Model 3, your mileage may vary) running Raspbian/PIXEL.
   - Raspberry Pi should be connected to a network
 - A screen to display the information